Revisiting and Expanding the IPv6 Periphery: Global-Scale Measurement and Security Analysis

 \begin{enumerate} \item \textbf{Type=1 (Destination Unreachable):} Indicates that the destination network or address is unreachable, requiring further inspection of the Code field. \item \textbf{Type=3 (Time Exceeded):} Typically generated when the Hop Limit expires in transit, and therefore serves as the main signal for potential forwarding loops. \end{enumerate}

 In the initial probing phase, an ICMPv6 Echo Request is transmitted to a target located in an unassigned subnet with a default Hop Limit of 32.
-This value is selected based on empirical evidence that 99\% of Internet paths involve fewer than 32 hops, thereby reducing false negatives while limiting the amplification of potential loop effects~\cite{beverly2018ip}.
+This value is selected based on empirical evidence that 99\% of Internet paths involve fewer than 32 hops~\cite{beverly2018ip}, thereby reducing false negatives while limiting the amplification of potential loop effects.
+Considering the continued expansion of the IPv6 routing ecosystem, we further validate this threshold using recent Route Views data~\cite{routeviews} and observe that the overwhelming majority of contemporary IPv6 routing paths still remain within 32 hops.
 When a target device returns a Type=3 message, we retransmit the same packet with an incremented Hop Limit value (i.e., $h+2$).
 If another Type=3 message is received, we confirm the presence of a routing loop, indicating that the probe is circulating between forwarding devices rather than progressing toward a valid destination.
 Repeated probing is applied to reduce false positives and improve robustness.